GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 Returns a series of values that represent the rounded value, with N fractional digits, of each of the values in the source series.
 N, optional, is a positive integer value representing the number of decimal places in the return value - defaults to 0.
-N can either be constant value or a named target available from the expression.
+N can either be a constant value or a named target available from the expression.
 Any target values that fall between 0 and 1 will be treated as a percentage.

 * Signature: `Round([N = 0], expression)`
 * Returns: Series of values